tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 and don't make any more effort to master it.
 Just notice it each time it comes up in your immersion and focus on understanding the message being conveyed without attention to details.
+Your understanding will get better each time you see the structure in your immersion.

 Grammar that doesn't stick until much later in the learning process is one of the reasons why we delay speaking and writing practice